IoT_keypic.png

 IoT-A is a European Commission Framework Programme 7 Integrated Project starting in September 2010.

-There has been much hype about the “Internet of Things”.
+There has been and still is much hype about the “Internet of Things”.
 The idea of a globally interconnected continuum of devices, objects and things in general emerged with the RFID technology, and this concept has considerably been extended to the current vision that envisages a plethora of heterogeneous objects interacting with the physical environment.

 Today, a large number of different means are used to enable communication between heterogeneous devices.
 We see these as "Intranet of Things", representing vertical silos that do not support interoperability.
 However, this balkanisation of efforts will lead to a predictable slowdown in devising a viable global solution.
 Furthermore, existing solutions do not address the scalability requirements for a future Internet of Things, they provide inappropriate models of governance and fundamentally neglect privacy and security in their design.